 I’ve gotten this question before, so you might be wondering..

 Traditional apple crisp is made with lots of butter and sugar.
-This apple crisp is much better for you!
-Here’s why
+This recipe is much better for you!
+Here’s why:

 - Whole Grains – We use old fashioned oats instead of refined flour for the crisp topping